soxueren/atsd/rule-engine/README.md

 ## Alert Severity

-Severity of alerts raised by the rule engine is specified on the Alerts tab in Rule Editor.
+The severity of alerts raised by the rule engine is specified under the Alerts tab in the Rule Editor.

-If an alert is raised by an expression defined in the Threshold table, its severity overrides severity set on the Alert tab.
+If an alert is raised by an expression defined in the Threshold table, its severity overrides the severity set on the Alert tab.

 > For 'message' rules, the alert severity can be inherited from the underlying message.